zamilskhan/docs-new/source/admin-guide/authentication-protocol-openid-test.md

 |$ sudo chown -R www-data:www-data /var/www/html | $ sudo chown -R apache:apache /var/www/html|

 #### 5.3.2.1 Ubuntu Server 14.04
-The procedure for manual client registration is different from the dynamic one.
-The configuration goes in the `auth_openidc` configuration file inside the apache folder.
+The configuration for the manual client is put in the `auth_openidc` configuration file inside the apache folder.
 Please use the following command to open the file:

 ```
 $ sudo vim /etc/apache2/mods-available/auth_openidc.conf